 My recent research has focused on the role perception plays in Aristotelian epistemology—how much it contributes to the more advanced cognitive states that make up our intellectual lives, and how we should understand the nature of its contribution.
+I am preparing a book that tackles these questions, and considers more broadly the form of empiricism Aristotle endorsed.

 Here are some papers on these and related topics: